Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Area: Geography

-Curriculum Leaders: Mrs. Cunliffe, Mrs. Lochrie, Miss Cowburn and Mrs Cunningham
+Curriculum Leaders: Mrs. Cunliffe, Mrs. Lochrie, Miss Cowburn, Mrs. Cunningham and Miss Broome

 Geography is an integral part of our curriculum at St. Wilfrid’s and we aim to motivate and inspire children through cross-curricular learning that engages and challenges all learners.
 We aim to develop a curiosity and fascination about the world that the children live in and help them to enjoy learning about different global communities and their relationships between these people and their landscapes.
 Through our curriculum, equip children to be Global Citizens: to develop an awareness of the wider world and their place within it, encourage them to take an active role in the community and work with others to make our planet more peaceful, sustainable and fairer.
 We hope that our children will become passionate about the planet and become actively involved in protecting the environment.